Buttery Smooth Whoop [Hachidorii V2]

 Alt Tag

-The frame roughly weighs 6.11g including the battery straps, ducts, and screws used for the ducts (which are also the fc screws).
-You can expect ducts to weigh around 3.5g if you plan to use the mobula 7 V4 ducts that I used in the video.
+The frame roughly weighs 6.11g including the battery straps and screws used for the ducts (which are also the fc screws).
+You can expect to add around 3.5g if you plan to use the mobula 7 V4 ducts that I used in the video.
 I think its a good balance of stiffness and flexibility but you can easily reduce its weight more by removing more material - I didn't as I knew I'd still reach my 24g dry weight goal without the extra effort.
 If you want to go lighter, the mobula 7 V2 ducts are only 2.78g.
 I did find something interesting lately that I included in the video which were the white ducts.
 More on that in a future video/article.

 Alt Tag